xebialabs-community/xlr-template-import-excel-plugin/README.md

 * The Import-from-Attachments task imports multiple Excel spreadsheet attachments on a task and converts then into templates base on the file name.
 * The plugin can also accept an Excel spreadsheet file via the REST API.
+* Version 1.1.0 (XL Release 8+) offers a targetFolderId property.
+If empty, the template will be created in the same folder as the release running the task.

 ![[import-from-attachments-task]](images/import-from-attachments-task.png)